kramerc/meretest/README.md

-# SimpleTest
+# MereTest

-SimpleTest is a header file that provides test and assertion macros for C/C++.
+MereTest is a header file that provides test and assertion macros for C/C++.
 It aims to provide dead simple unit testing.

 ## Installation

 ### System-wide

-To install SimpleTest system-wide on Unix-based systems, simply run the following:
+To install MereTest system-wide on Unix-based systems, simply run the following:

 ```
 make install